yonacwy/bible_study_app_v2/info/plan.md

   - [x] Added a Footer to Bible pages (apparently they were looking a bit bare)
   - [x] Resizer bar now shows if a side page is collapsed
   - [ ] Rename collapse buttons to be clearer
+  - [x] Header Ui Refactor
+    - [x] Dropdowns can now be toggled to active
+    - [x] Backend fixed to make the code less reliant on ids
+    - [x] Some visual upgrades

 ### Version 0.5.2: Note QoL Changes
 - [x] Selecting Notes and Highlights